dnsimple/dnsimple-support/content/articles/integrated-dns-provider-azure-dns.md

 ---

-DNSimple supports the ability to view and manage DNS zones that are deployed at [Azure DNS](https://azure.microsoft.com/en-us/products/dns).
+DNSimple supports the ability to view and manage public DNS zones that are deployed at [Azure DNS](https://azure.microsoft.com/en-us/products/dns).

 ## Supported features